-Message switching was a technique developed as an alternate to circuit switching, before packet switching was introduced.
-In message switching, end users communicate by sending and receiving messages that included the entire data to be shared.
+Message switching was a technique developed as an alternative to circuit switching before packet switching was introduced.
+In message switching, end-users communicate by sending and receiving messages that included the entire data to be shared.
 Messages are the smallest individual unit.

 They provide 2 distinct and important characteristics:

 - Store and forward – The intermediate nodes have the responsibility of transferring the entire message to the next node.
 Hence, each node must have storage capacity.
 A message will only be delivered if the next hop and the link connecting it are both available, otherwise, it’ll be stored indefinitely.
 A store-and-forward switch forwards a message only if sufficient resources are available and the next hop is accepting data.
 This is called the store-and-forward property.